ilgrosso/syncopeVirtualResource/README.md

  1. ```mvn -P embedded```

 You can see now that there is a single resource named *Virtual Resource*, referring to the sole connector instance available - *Virtual Connector*.
+The schema mapping is also the bare minimum required.

 Such connector instance has a [CSVDir connector bundle](https://code.google.com/p/connid/wiki/CSVDirectory) with basically no configuration nor capabilities.